Electrocop: Atari 7800 version

 A version of Electrocop was in development by ICC for Atari Corporation on the Atari 7800, focusing on action and platforming instead of the third-person shooter gameplay style from the original Lynx version and was also showcased during an exhibition at the Consumer Electronics Show in a complete state.
 The 7800 version is notable for being one of the first titles where director and writer Amy Hennig was involved, creating the artwork using Atari ST and Macintosh computers as a freelancer.
 However, despite Hennig stating that work on the project was completed, this version would never be released due to Atari cancelling its release late during the official life span of the system.
 In a 2007 forum post at AtariAge, former MicroProse UK employee Steve Goss revealed artwork of the cancelled conversion that was given to him by Hennig herself.

 Reception

 Electrocop garnered mixed reception.
 In a capsule review for STart, Clayton Walnum praised the game's graphics and variety of challenges.
 Robert A. Jung reviewed the game which was published to IGN Entertainment.
 In his final verdict he said "This cart was a brilliant concept that didn't completely click; the race against the clock and the real-time exploration/combat elements are hampered with uninspired gameplay and little variety.
-Electrocop's stunning visuals and sounds make it fun to watch, but whether you'd buy a game for its razzle-dazzle is a personal decision."
+Electrocops stunning visuals and sounds make it fun to watch, but whether you'd buy a game for its razzle-dazzle is a personal decision."
 Giving a final score of 7 out of 10.